bjvanlinschoten/EventDateApp/REPORT.md

 PubNub is used for the chat functionality.
 PubNub makes sending messages between users easy.
 Simply put: each user has his own channel and can push messages to another user's channel.
 The channel is linked to the user through their objectID in Parse.

+### Parse Cloud code

+Parse Cloud Code is used to match users and send push notifications.
+With Cloud Code you can run Javascript code in the Parse clode rather than on the iOS device itself.
+Cloud Code is needed for the matching of users because the current user does not have the authorization to edit another user from his/her device.
+In Cloud Code the "masterkey" is used to make this possible.
+This is needed to make sure both users have the other user in their "matches" array.
+In Cloud Code it is easy to send push notifications to a specific user, for example when there is a new match or a message received.
+This is done by specifying a query, after which the push notification is sent to all users (or in this case, one) that the query returns.

 ## Classes and their most important methods

 The data handling is done in three classes: the User, Chat and Wall class.